Australian Withholding Tax

 Notwithstanding, pursuant to Section 12-317 of Schedule 1 of the TAA fees and/or other income payable pursuant to a performance contract with NR (individual or other entity) may be paid to an intermediary, ABN-registered Australian agent who is appointed by the NR.
 In doing so, the agent accepts the withholding tax obligations associated with all payments it receives on behalf of the NR.

-In these circumstance the agent must render the promoter/producer a valid Tax Invoice (inclusive of GST) for the relevant contract fee who will then be deemed to have complied with its payment obligations vis-a-vis the NR and will, simultaneously, be relieved of all related withholding tax obligation which now shift to the agent.
+In these circumstance the agent must render the promoter/producer a valid Tax Invoice (inclusive of GST) for the relevant contract fee.
+The promoter/producer will then be deemed to have complied with its payment obligations vis-a-vis the NR and will, simultaneously, be relieved of all related withholding tax obligation which now shift to the agent.

 It is essential to note that pursuant to the withholding tax regulations the ATO considers that most payments to which the NR or its corporation fall within the definition of ‘gross fee’, i.e. contributions towards all costs including airfares, accommodation, production, per diems, etc.